bob-dinger/Texas_Indicators/education/Percent of working population earning a mid- or high-wage/report.md

-# Number of seats in quality accredited childcare centers
+# Percent of Population earning a mid- or high-wage

 ## Education & Workforce